-- The practice had good engagement of all staff group through a meaningful and useful meeting and communication structure. - There was a regular schedule of practice meetings in addition to those for individual staff groups and multi-disciplinary teams to attend. - Staff told us there was an open culture within the practice and they had the opportunity to raise and discuss any issues at the meetings and felt confident in doing so and supported if they did. - There were staff social events arranged throughout the year such as annual away days, learning afternoons and Christmas meal. - We noted the practice had a system to support staff with performance issues and had established standards of work for a particular staff group to facilitate acceptable work standards. - Staff said they felt respected, valued and well supported and knew who to go to in the practice with any concerns.
-All staff were involved in discussions about how to run and develop the practice and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.
+- The practice had good engagement of all staff group through a meaningful and useful meeting and communication structure. - There was a regular schedule of practice meetings in addition to those for individual staff groups and multi-disciplinary teams to attend. - Staff told us there was an open culture within the practice and they had the opportunity to raise and discuss any issues at the meetings and felt confident in doing so and supported if they did. - Staff said they felt respected, valued and well supported and knew who to go to in the practice with any concerns.
+All staff were involved in discussions about how to run and develop the practice and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice. - There were named members of staff in lead roles.
+For example there were nominated GP leads for safeguarding, medicine management, information governance, and staffing.
+There were also nurse led clinics for patients with respiratory conditions such as asthma and COPD, leg ulcer management and health promotion.
+The leads showed a good understanding of their roles and responsibilities and all staff knew who the relevant leads were.